Fumitake Miura

-Fumitake Miura (三浦 文丈, Miura Fumitake) is a Japanese manager and former footballer.
-He is currently manager of J1 League club Yokohama FC.
+Fumitake Miura (三浦 文丈, Miura Fumitake) is a Japanese professional football manager and former footballer who is the manager of club Júbilo Iwata.

 Playing career

 Miura was born in Shizuoka on August 12, 1970.
 After graduating from the University of Tsukuba, he joined Yokohama Marinos in 1993.
 He played many matches as an offensive midfielder or as a forward from his first season with the club.
 The club won the 1995 J1 League.
 However, his opportunity to play decreased in 1998 and he moved to Kyoto Purple Sanga in 1999.
 In October 1999, he moved to Júbilo Iwata and the club won the 1999 J1 League.
 In 2001, he moved to FC Tokyo.
 He played many matches as a defensive midfielder.
 The club won the 2004 J.League Cup, which was the first major title in the club's history.
 His opportunity to play decreased in 2005 and he retired at the end of the 2006 season.